 McClane continued, saying that the TikTok lawsuits were similar to those against big tobacco.

-Professor Ari Waldman of the University of California, Irvine shared his views on the issue in an email.
+Professor Ari Waldman of the University of California, Irvine, shared his views on the issue in an email.

-“Young people should not be the basis of a profit-making, data-extractive business model,” Waldman stated.
+“Young people should not be the basis of a profit-making, data-extractive business model,” Waldman said.
 “The time has long passed to start holding technology companies accountable for the harms they cause.
 There is no reason why online social media platforms should be treated any differently than companies that harm people in other areas.”

 Some specific complaints regarding TikTok have garnered media attention.
 Per NPR, an internal report found that TikTok boosted the presence of users their algorithm deemed “beautiful.”
 This adds to a larger sentiment that TikTok contributes to low self-esteem and body image issues.